 His work has won numerous awards, including the McGannon Award, Microsoft’s Privacy Enhancing Technologies Award, and the Field Prize.
 The Wall Street Journal describes Solove as “one of the few [who] truly understands the intersection of law and technology.”

-His work has been cited in more than 1500 law review articles, excerpted in many casebooks, and discussed in many judicial opinions, including those by the U.S. Supreme Court, federal courts of appeal, district courts, and state supreme courts.
+His work has been cited in more than 2000 articles and books, excerpted in many casebooks, and discussed in many judicial opinions, including those by the U.S. Supreme Court, federal courts of appeal, district courts, and state supreme courts.

 Professor Solove serves on the advisory boards of the Electronic Frontier Foundation, the Future of Privacy Forum, and the Law and Humanities Institute.
 He is a fellow at the Ponemon Institute and at the Yale Law School’s Information Society Project.

 Professor Solove has testified before Congress and before government committees, including the National Committee on Vital Health Statistics.
 He has contributed to several amicus briefs before the U.S. Supreme Court.
 He has been involved in a number of high-profile privacy cases involving Fortune 500 companies and celebrities.

 Professor Solove has been interviewed and featured in several hundred media broadcasts and articles, including the New York Times, Wall Street Journal, Washington Post, Chicago Tribune, USA Today, Associated Press, Time, Newsweek, People, Reader’s Digest, ABC, CBS, NBC, CNN, NPR, and C-SPAN’s “Book TV.”